ganrad/aks-aspnet-sqldb-rest/README.md

    - variables: Go thru the description of each pipeline variable and assign the correct value.

-   Save and commit the pipeline yaml file.
+   Save and commit the pipeline yaml file in your local Git repository on Azure DevOps Repos.

 6. Create a new *Continuous Delivery* pipeline in Azure DevOps Pipelines and run it

-   - After updating the `dct-pipeline.yml` pipeline file Azure DevOps Repos, create a new *Delivery pipeline* (actually Build pipeline) in Azure DevOps Pipelines.
+   - After updating the `dct-pipeline.yml` pipeline file in Azure DevOps Repos, create a new *Delivery pipeline* (actually *Build* pipeline) in Azure DevOps Pipelines.
 Select *Azure Repos Git* for source code, *aks-aspnet-sqldb-rest* for repository, *Existing Azure Pipelines YAML file* for pipeline & select `dct-pipeline.yml`, review the pipeline code and **Run** it.
    - Keep in mind, Aqua Trivy will take approx. 15-20 mins to run the first time.
 During the initial run Aqua will download OS vulnerability/fixes info.
-(CVE's etc) from multiple vendor advisory databases and cache it locally.
-Vulnerability info. from this cached database will be used for subsequent image scans.
-Once the database is cached, the scanner should finish much faster within a few seconds.
+(CVE's etc) from multiple vendor advisory databases, cache it locally and then scan the image.
+Vulnerability info. from the cached database will be used for subsequent image scans.
+As a result, the scan task should not take more than a few seconds to complete in subsequent pipeline runs.
-   - After the pipeline completes OK, inspect the delivery pipeline execution logs.
+   - After the pipeline completes OK, inspect the delivery pipeline task execution logs.

 7. Verify the signed image in ACR